Families to Letby: 'You played God with our children's lives'

 The former nurse is being sentenced for murdering seven babies and trying to kill six others - and their parents have given victim impact statements.

-In court, parents of the babies sat in the public gallery, some crying quietly.
-Members of the jury were also upset as they heard the statements.
-Letby refused to attend court to hear the suffering she caused.
+In court, families of the babies sat in the public gallery, some crying quietly.
+Members of the jury were also visibly upset as they heard the statements.
+Letby refused to attend court to hear the suffering she had caused.

 Reporting restrictions protect the identities of the babies and their families, so they are referred to as babies A to P.